 a.
 Type of Filing: Notice of Intent to File License Application and Commencing Licensing Proceeding.

 f.
-Location: At the Corps of Engineers' Jennings Randolph Dam on the North Branch Potomac River in Garrett County, Maryland, and Mineral County, West Virginia.
+Location: At the Corps of Engineers' Tygart dam on the Tygart River in Barbour and Taylor Counties, West Virginia.

 g.
 Filed Pursuant to: 18 CFR Part 5 of the Commission's Regulations.

 h.
 Potential Applicant Contact: Clifford Phillips, Tygart, LLC, 150 North Miller Road, Suite 450 C, Fairlawn, Ohio 44333, (330) 869-8451.